Updated: June 24, 2023.

 - influences Discover traffic and rankings (just like core updates do).

-- is supposed to surface high-quality review sites that actually put effort into reviewing the product and add real value.
+- is supposed to surface high-quality review sites that actually put effort into reviewing the product and adding real value.

 - has been thoroughly analyzed by Glenn Gabe in his article where he presents a lot of great insights and tips.